AiZtech-Labs/cardio-sdk/README.md

 // Using API Key verification method (default) const sdk = await ISelfieTestSDK({
-  apiKey: "your-api-key",
+  apiKey: "your-api-key", // When verificationMethod is 'apikey', this should be your API key
   appUserId: "user-id",
-  verificationMethod: "apikey", // Optional: 'apikey' (default) or 'accessToken'
+  verificationMethod: "apikey", // Optional: 'apikey' (default) or 'accesstoken' (case insensitive)
   options: {
     displayResults: false,
     enablePDFSharing: false,